gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ```

 ## DESCRIPTION
 The Install-AIPScanner cmdlet installs and configures the Azure Information Protection Scanner service on a computer running Windows Server 2016 or Windows Server 2012 R2.
 This service can scan files on data stores that use the Common Internet File System (CIFS) protocol, and on SharePoint Server 2016 and SharePoint Server 2013.
-By using the conditions that you configure in the Azure Information Protection policy, files that this service discovers can then be labeled, and optionally, protected.
+By using the conditions that you configure for automatic classification in the Azure Information Protection policy, files that this service discovers can then be labeled.
+Labels apply classification, and optionally, apply protection or remove protection.

+For more information about how to configure the Azure Information Protection policy, see [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/deploy-use/configure-policy).

 You must run this cmdlet before you run any other cmdlet for the Azure Information Protection scanner.

 The command creates a Windows service named Azure Information Protection Scanner, creates and configures a database on SQL Server, and grants the required rights to an account that you specify to run this scanner service.

 To run this command, you must have local Administrator rights for the Windows Server computer, and Sysadmin rights on the instance of SQL Server that you will use for the scanner.

+Note: If you later need to change the account and database that you specified when you ran this cmdlet, you can do so by using the [Set-AIPScanner](./Set-AIPScanner.md) cmdlet.

+After you have run this command, specify the data repositories to scan by using the [Add-AIPScannerRepository](./Add-AIPScannerRepository.md) cmdlet.
+Then check whether you need to change any of the default configuration options that can be set by using the [Set-AIPScannerConfiguration](./Set-AIPScannerConfiguration.md) cmdlet.
+Before you run the scanner, you must run the [Set-AIPAuthentication](./Set-AIPAuthentication.md) cmdlet one time to sign in to Azure AD for authentication and authorization.

+For step-by-step instructions to install, configure, and use the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scanner).

 ## EXAMPLES